-3.6.1 AutoMark
+3.6.1 AutoMark and Populex

-The AutoMark system is an Electronic Ballot Marker (EBM) that addresses accessibility problems by using an interface comparable to a Direct Recording Electronic voting machine.
-Similarly, it can provide support for multiple languages and limit overvotes and undervotes through its user interface.
-AutoMark uses ballots identical to those also used for manually-marked optical-scan systems.
-AutoMark effectively replaces the pen in such systems with a marking device that supports multiple languages and detects overvotes and undervotes.
-So there is the question of whether the printed ballots are in each required language, so that a non-English-speaking voter can still verify his or her ballot.
-It is possible to have a device with accessible output modes that reads the voter's marked choices (like that of OVC system described in Section 5.1.7), so that the voter may verify that the ballot is marked correctly, but that is not currently part of the AutoMark system.
-A key benefit of the AutoMark system is that the same optical scan tabulation system can be used for ballots cast in polling places, absentee ballots, and provisional ballots.
+The AutoMark32 and Populex35 systems address accessibility problems by using an interface comparable to a Direct Recording Electronic voting machine.
+Similarly, they can provide support for multiple languages and limit overvotes and undervotes.
+However, there is the question of whether the printed ballots still have to be in each required language, so that a non-English-speaking voter can still verify his or her ballot.
+A key benefit of these systems is that the same tabulation system can be used for ballots cast in polling places, absentee ballots, and provisional ballots.
 But they neither maintain an electronic audit trail nor use digital signatures to detect ballot stuffing.